Thanks for your interest in Mindful Healthy Life and its origins!

 Jessica is the founder of the Arlington/Alexandria chapter of Holistic Moms Network, which she co-led for many years.
 She has been active at her children’s school, assisting with Outdoor Classroom efforts and serving as the chair of the school Wellness Committee.

-Jessica has also led wider school district initiatives, including organizing the 2015 Growing Green Schools event and the 2017 Clean Air Awareness Month event.
+Jessica has also led wider school district initiatives, including organizing the 2015 Growing Green Schools event and the 2017 Clean Air Awareness Month event and 2018 Clean Air Community Forum.
 She currently serves as the co-chair of the Environmental Health & Asthma Subcommittee of the School Health Advisory Board.

 Listen to Jessica’s interview with Sister Jenna on the America Meditating radio show.